 So let’s recap some of the environmentally friendly choices we can make.

 Stay strong and say no to those unplanned random occurrences: the free water bottles passed out, the plastic bags filled with treats, the extra bag your local farmer tries to give you.
 If you have never taken a moment to explore minimalism, I highly recommend having a look into it.
 It’s a lifestyle which allows you to live with less, focus on mental, spiritual and your own happiness rather than material possessions.
 Keep things that make you happy and don’t fall for every convenient offering.

 2. Plan Ahead

-The Achilles heel of just about every zero waster, vegan, plastic free, eco conscious human.
-If you do not plan ahead, or have your low waste essentials on hand in your bag, you will be trapped in a situation where the choices will be : take plastic, eat animal product or go hungry and thirsty.
+The Achilles heel of just about every zero wasters, vegan, plastic free, eco-conscious human.
+If you do not plan ahead, or have your low waste essentials on hand in your bag, you will be trapped in a situation where the choices will be: take plastic, eat the animal product or go hungry and thirsty.